GeorgePearse/streamlit-projects/streamlit-qdrant/README.md

 # Caveats

 * I don't think the limits of what similarity and disimilarity can achieve are well understood, nor how these dynamics relate to model and problem types (e.g. object detection vs segmentation vs. classification vs.multi-label classification etc.).
+* Not sure if you would actually wrap the API in a real solution.

 # Choices